A Little History

 All children born in this decade would be old enough to understand the events of September 11, 2001 at the time it happened and remember them forever after.
 Most of them would still be in school or attending college at the time, with the possible exception of some of those born in the earliest years of the decade.
 Age range on that date: 21 to 11 (almost 12) years old.
 This incident (combined with Columbine and later shootings and acts of terror) would make them increasingly aware that violent, unpredictable people are always present and that any of them could be killed in similar incidents.
 Being young would be no protection.
 Most would consider the risks minimal and go about their normal lives, but the knowledge would always be there, along with the understanding that going about normal lives always involves a certain amount of risk.

 The Great Recession of the early 2000s would have hit around the time that many of them were looking for their first jobs (particularly those who went to college), making it difficult for them to get a start in life.

 None of them would have lived during a time when schools were segregated.
 (At least, not official segregation, which would be illegal long before they were born.
 Economic, not specifically racial segregation, would have more of a bearing on the makeup of their schools, although some racial segregation may have occurred as a by-product of economics in some of their schools.
 It would vary by region and social class.)
 None of them would live during a time when there were separate bathrooms or drinking fountains for different races in the United States or when people of different races weren’t allowed into certain restaurants or other public places.
 Almost all (with a few odd exceptions) 1980s children would find such concepts repulsive later in life.
 Racial makeup of churches and other religious institutions would vary by religion and region.

 For more about 1980s culture:

-Lists of 1980s children’s books:
+Lists of 1980s children’s books on other sites: